 Other “Capability” based Methods and Techniques

 RBV-based Business Capability Modelling should not be confused with the concept referred to as “Capability Management”, or “Capability Planning”.
-This concerns ‘operational capabilities’ – generally defined as “the things a company needs to do to execute its business strategy”.
+This concerns operational, or ‘functional capabilities’ – generally defined as “the things a company needs to do to execute its business strategy”.

-You will find Capability Planning used in the Enterprise Architecture framework TOGAF , although ArchiMate , the EA modelling language, which comes from the same stable, is much more aligned to the RBV-based approach described here.
+You will find Capability Planning used in the Enterprise Architecture framework TOGAF, although ArchiMate , the EA modelling notation, which comes from the same stable, uses RBV-based Business Capabilities.

 In RBV-based Business Capability Modelling there is no direct equivalence between a Business Capability and an activity, or function.
 It is only about the ability to do something, not the actual doing.
 The ability to write a best selling book, is not the same as the activity of writing a best selling book.

 Some people find this distinction difficult to understand, being rather abstract, but it is key to the successful application of Business Capabilities to the architectural design of the enterprise.
-The problem with Capability Planning is that it is essentially ‘functional decomposition’, which leads to the creation, or re-enforcement of operational silos; and the fragmentation of processes and roles.
+Not least, Capability Planning is based on functional decomposition, which as a general design approach leads to the creation, or re-enforcement of operational silos; and the fragmentation of processes and roles.

 I would definitely recommend reading “Putting Capabilities to Work” by Jeff Scott.
 Very much on the same page; and expands on some of the application areas I’ve covered here, with some very colourful visuals.